About Ithaca Sheepskin

 In 2014, David was ready to retire from one of his three careers and focus on other things, including his musical endeavors which can be found here and here.

-Long time friends and Ithaca Sheepskin admirers Mark and Jessica Leonard were looking for a lifestyle that allowed them both to be with their young son (now two young sons!) while still being engaged in fulfilling work.
-Ithaca Sheepskin found a new home with the Leonard family.
+Long time friends and Ithaca Sheepskin admirers, the Leonards were looking for a lifestyle that allowed them both to be with their young son (now two young sons!) while still being engaged in fulfilling work.
+So it is that Ithaca Sheepskin found a new home.

 In 2015, after a successful first season of craft shows, the time came to relocate the workshop.
-Mark and Jessica decided that the best place for Ithaca Sheepskin was right in the heart of downtown Ithaca.
-They opened the first year-round Ithaca Sheepskin shop on the Ithaca Commons.
+The Leonards decided that the best place for Ithaca Sheepskin was right in the heart of downtown Ithaca.
+They opened the first year-round Ithaca Sheepskin shop on the Ithaca Commons, where they delighted in the downtown community and met countless fabulous folks, many of whom acquired slippers or other coziness and joined the Sheep Shop Flock.